Skip to content

 return bindings

-define_and_ingest(manifest, target_db_config, ingestion_params=None, connection_provider=None, recreate_schema=None, clear_data=None)
+define_and_ingest(manifest, target_db_config, ingestion_params=None, connection_provider=None, recreate_schema=None, clear_data=None, graph_target_namespace=None)

 Define schema and ingest data into the graph database in one operation.